1. Who are you and where are you from?

 18. Some say no to alloy nipples and recommend brass nipples.
 Tell me more.

 Unlike brass, aluminium alloys will oxidise, corrode and break with prolonged usage.
-This is why we do not use non-finished (silver surface) alloy nipples.
-The alloy nipples we use are anodised with colour so the surface has a layer of protection against oxidation.
-For silver nipples, we recommend brass.
+The Sapim Polyax Alloy Nipple swe use are double colour anodised so the surface has an extra layer of protection against oxidation.
 We also recommend you clean and maintain the nipples of your wheels (or rather the whole wheel) from time to time regardless of the materials you have chosen.

 The weight difference between a set of brass nipples vs a set of alloy nipples on a 20/24 build is less than 30g.

-19. What are the Min / Max Tire pressures allowed on your carbon clinchers rims?
+19. What are the Min / Max Tyre pressures allowed on your carbon clinchers rims?

 20. The more expensive hubs and rims perform better?